matheusfba/trips-data-ingestion/README.md

 We do not need a graphical interface.
 Your application should preferably be a REST API, or a console application.

 ### Mandatory Features

 - [x] There must be an automated process to ingest and store the data.
-- [x] Trips with similar origin, destination, and time of day should be grouped together. ● Develop a way to obtain the weekly average number of trips for an area, defined by a bounding box (given by coordinates) or by a region.
+- [x] Trips with similar origin, destination, and time of day should be grouped together.
+- [x] Develop a way to obtain the weekly average number of trips for an area, defined by a bounding box (given by coordinates) or by a region.
 - [x] Develop a way to inform the user about the status of the data ingestion without using a polling solution.
 - [x] The solution should be scalable to 100 million entries.
 It is encouraged to simplify the data by a data model.
 Please add proof that the solution is scalable.
 - [x] Use a SQL database.

 ### Bonus features

 - [x] Containerize your solution.
 - [x] Sketch up how you would set up the application using any cloud provider (AWS, Google Cloud, etc).
 - [x] Include a .sql file with queries to answer these questions: